alphagov/govuk-prototype-kit-docs/docs/v13/documentation/create-plugin.md

 heading: Create a plugin
 title: Create a plugin
 ---
 Plugins are a way to add extra components, styles, patterns and other features from the cross-government community.

-You can create plugins for other users of the kit to install and iterate, so that they meet the specific needs of their users.
+Anyone can create plugins for other users of the kit.
+They will be able to install and then use the features in their own designs to meet the specific needs of their users.

-For example, if you want to share how you ask for an email address or National Insurance number in your service, you can create a plugin for it.

-## Plugins
-A plugin is any prototype with a `govuk-prototype-kit.config.json` in its root folder.
+For example, the HMRC Frontend plugin provides components like the [account header](https://design.tax.service.gov.uk/hmrc-design-patterns/account-header/) and [currency input](https://design.tax.service.gov.uk/hmrc-design-patterns/currency-input/).

+> We also have a guide on how to [install and use plugins](https://prototype-kit.service.gov.uk/docs/install-and-use-plugins).

 A plugin can include:

 * components
 * styles (Sass and CSS)
-* assets
+* assets (for example images)
-* templates
+* page templates
 * filters
 * JavaScript

-## Who can create plugins
-Anyone can create a plugin to share their ideas with the community.

-We depend on a strong cross-government community to ensure the Prototype Kit includes the latest research, design and development to represent and be relevant for its users.

 ## Approved plugins
 We will publish all plugins from the community in the kit, so that other users can find and install them straight away.